Handemore7/prueba-tecnica/README.md

-## Troubleshooting

-Here are some common issues and how to solve them:

-- **'npx' or 'npm' command not found:**
-   - Solution: Make sure Node.js is installed.
-Download it from https://nodejs.org/ and restart your terminal.

-- **Error: Cannot read Google credentials file:**
-   - Solution: Check that the `credentials.json` file is in the project root and that your service account has access to the Google Sheets.

-- **Error: This operation is not supported for this document:**
-   - Solution: Make sure the Google Sheets file is shared with your service account and that the sheet has data and headers in the first row.

-- **No teams or players appear in the result:**
-   - Solution: Check that your Google Sheets files have valid data and that the `player_id` property is present in all rows.

-- **The program shows nothing or closes unexpectedly:**
-   - Solution: Try running the command again and make sure you followed all installation and execution steps correctly.

-If you have another problem, check the error messages in the terminal or consult the official Node.js and Google Sheets API documentation.

 # Team Balancer CLI

 This project is a CLI tool developed in Node.js and TypeScript to assign players to balanced teams at the start of a new season, using data from multiple Google Sheets.